Frequently Asked Questions

 Volunteers are expected to:

-1. Complete a volunteer application, background check, and student conduct clearance check (if applicable).
+2. Complete annual background check and student conduct clearance check (if applicable).

 Kathryn Naber